Yunesky Maya

-Yunesky Maya Mendizula (born August 28, 1981) is a Cuban-born professional baseball pitcher for the Diablos Rojos del México of the Mexican Baseball League y actualmente juega con las Águilas Cibaeñas del Cibao en República Dominicana.
-He has previously pitched for the Washington Nationals of Major League Baseball and Pinar del Río of the Cuban National Series.
+Yunesky Maya Mendizula (born August 28, 1981) is a Cuban-born professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Washington Nationals, and in the KBO League for the Doosan Bears.
+He has also played for the Pinar del Río of the Cuban National Series.
 He was part of the Cuban national baseball team at the 2006 and 2009 World Baseball Classic.

 Career

 Cuba

 Maya led the Cuban National Series with a 1.61 earned run average (ERA) in 2004–05, and followed that up with a 7–9 record and a 3.79 ERA in 2005–06.

 In the 2008–2009 Cuban National Series Season Maya finished with a 13–4 record and seven complete games, and finished second amongst League Leaders in ERA with 2.22 ERA.
-He was also second in Strikeouts with 119, behind Aroldis Chapman who had 130 (after the season, Chapman defected and signed with the Cincinnati Reds).
-On this performance, Maya won Cuba's equivalent of the Cy Young Award.
+He was also second in strikeouts with 119, behind Aroldis Chapman who had 130 (after the season, Chapman defected and signed with the Cincinnati Reds).
+With this performance, Maya won Cuba's equivalent of the Cy Young Award.
 During six Cuban National Series seasons, Maya accumulated a record of 48–29 and an ERA of 2.51.

 In Summer 2009, Maya was expelled from the Cuban national baseball team; the official newspaper Granma referred to "grave problems of indiscipline", presumably following a failed attempt to leave the country without permission.
 In September 2009, Maya successfully fled Cuba.
 After living in the Dominican Republic for about nine months, the United States Department of Treasury authorized Maya to sign with a Major League Baseball team.